 Model.
 Here we describe our model in detail.
 Let u be the utterance a speaker utters.
 Let m be the meaning that is known to the speaker. m has two dimensions, one concerning the actual price state s, and one concerning the speaker's affect a.
 Given the set of price states S and set of affect states A, the set of possible meanings M is given by M = S X A. We denote each possible meaning as ms,a, where s ∈ S and a ∈ A={0, 1} (0 means no affect and 1 means with affect).

 Let g be the communicative goal, which also has two dimensions, one concerning the price state, and the other concerning the speaker's affect.
 We denote each communicative goal as gs,a where s ∈ 2S and a ∈ 2A.
 The goal gs,a is a function gs,a: M →{0,1}, such that gs,a (ms,a) = 1 if and only if s ∈ s, a ∈ a.
-Thus, a goal specifies a subset of price states and affects, and a meaning satisfies this goal if it belongs to this subset; such a subset will be referred to as a goal state.
-We assume that there are two types of price-related goal states: the speaker either wants to communicate the price state exactly or approximately.
+Thus, a goal specifies a subset of price states and affects, and a meaning satisfies this goal if it belongs to this subset.
+We assume that there are two types of price-related goals: the speaker either wants to communicate the price state exactly or approximately.
 Exact goals are represented by subsets that consist of a single price state, i.e. s={i} (for some i ∈ S), and approximate goals are represented by subsets that consist of the price states within a distance of 1 of some state, i.e. s={j | j ∈ S, |j-i| ≤ 1}.

 The prior probability of a price state s is taken from an empirically derived price prior PS(s), and the probability of an affect a given a price state s is taken from an empirically derived conditional affect prior PA(a|s) (see Experiments 3a and 3b).
 The probability distribution PG(∙|ms,a) over goals given that the speaker knows meaning ms,a is defined to be uniform over goals consistent with ms,a, i.e. uniform over goals gs,a such that gs,a (ms,a) = 1.
 This is equivalent to assuming that the speaker either wants to communicate their meaning exactly or approximately.